cosmicrafts/cosmicrafts.com/src/assets/markdown/en/executive-summary.md

 *   **Core Features:**  This is where you'll discover what makes Cosmicrafts fun to play.
 We'll explore the multi-game universe, the evolving NFTs, and the gameplay that sets us apart.

-*   **Governance in Action:**  You'll see exactly how the DAO works, how voting happens, and how you can directly influence the future of the franchise.
+*   **Governance**  You'll see exactly how the DAO works, how voting happens, and how you can directly influence the future of the franchise.

-*   **Tokenomics: The Spiral Token:**  This section details the tokenomics, explaining how Spiral powers the in-game economy, enables governance, and rewards active participation.
+*   **Tokenomics:**  This section details the economic model, explaining distribution, how Spiral powers the in-game economy, enables governance, and rewards active participation.

 *   **Engagement:**  Learn how we're building a community around Cosmicrafts and how you can get involved from day one.